Click on the title to go to the Plymouth Library Catalog and see if a copy is available.

 Captures the hardships and cruelty of life in the ghettos of Warsaw during the Nazi occupation of World War II, through the eyes of a Jewish orphan who must use all his wits and courage to survive unimaginable events and circumstances.

-Zusak, Marcus.
+Zusak, Markus.
 The Book Thief

 Trying to make sense of the horrors of World War II, Death relates the story of Liesel--a young German girl whose book stealing and story-telling talents help sustain her family and the Jewish man they are hiding, as well as their neighbors.